If you are serious about web scraping you’ll quickly realize that proxy management is a critical component of any web scraping project.

 The final solution is to completely outsource the management of your proxy management.
-Solutions such as Zyte Smart Proxy Manager (formerly Crawlera) are designed as smart downloaders, where your spiders just have to make a request to its API and it will return the data you require.
+Solutions such as Zyte Smart Proxy Manager (formerly Crawlera), which is basically a rotating proxy for scraping, are designed as smart downloaders, where your spiders just have to make a request to its API and it will return the data you require.
 Managing all the proxy rotation, throttling, blacklists, session management, etc. under the hood so you don’t have to.

 Each one of these approaches has its own pros and cons, so the best solution will depend on your specific priorities and constraints.

 Here at Zyte (formerly Scrapinghub), we have been in the web scraping industry for 12 years.
 We have helped extract web data for more than 1,000 clients ranging from Government agencies and Fortune 100 companies to early-stage startups and individuals.
 During this time we gained a tremendous amount of experience and expertise in web data extraction.

 Here are some of our best resources if you want to deepen your proxy management knowledge: